SonarSource/sonar-iac/sonar-helm-for-iac/Readme.md

 It is a small glue code for re-use the implementation of Helm Charts templates evaluations and parsing.

 ## Requirements
-* Docker
+* Docker (specifically, Docker Buildx)
 * CA certificate for FortiClient traffic inspection

 ## The build

 ### Build Docker Image

-Building the docker image locally requires the traffic inspection certificate to be located next to the Dockerfile.
+Building the docker image locally requires the traffic inspection certificate to be located in the directory of the Go subproject.

 ```shell
 ../gradlew :sonar-helm-for-iac:buildDockerImage